Tiffany Butcher

-Tiffany Butcher-Baker (also Dean and Butcher) is a fictional character from the BBC soap opera EastEnders, played by Maisie Smith.
+Tiffany Butcher (also Dean and Butcher-Baker) is a fictional character from the BBC soap opera EastEnders, played by Maisie Smith.
 Tiffany is the daughter of established characters Bianca Jackson (Patsy Palmer) and Ricky Butcher (Sid Owen), though originally she was believed to be Bianca's daughter with a man named Nathan Dean.
 Tiffany's surname was changed in the show's credits from Dean to Butcher, which has also been referenced in the show.
 Tiffany departed, alongside her half-brother Morgan Butcher (Devon Higgs) and their mother Bianca, in September 2014.
-Tiffany made an unannounced brief return on 3 November 2016 when she and Morgan returned to Walford for Whitney Dean (Shona McGarty) and Lee Carter's (Danny-Boy Hatchard) wedding.
-She returned as a regular character from 8 January 2018 to 17 March 2022.
+Tiffany made an unannounced brief return on 3 November 2016 when she and Morgan returned to Walford for Whitney Dean (Shona McGarty) and Lee Carter's (Danny Hatchard) wedding.